CrowdNotifier/crowdnotifier-sdk-ios/README.md

 // Clean up old entries CrowdNotifier.cleanUpOldData(maxDaysToKeep: 10)
 ```
-### Build and Distribe
+### Build and Distribute

 You need to modify the Xcode build settings to build the application using CrowdNotfier:

-- Add the following in the Other flag field of the linker: -lstdc ++
+- Add the following linker flag to `OTHER_LDFLAGS`: `-lstdc++`
-- Set Enable Bitcode to: No
+- Set `ENABLE_BITCODE` to: `NO`

-There is a known bug in the current Xcode SPM integration with static binaryTargets.
-Xcode copies the .a files into the resulting product in the / Frameworks folder (in addition to linking them to the binary).
+There is a known bug in the current Xcode SPM integration with static `binaryTargets`.
+Xcode copies the .a files into the resulting product in the `/Frameworks` folder (in addition to linking them to the binary).
 So if you are using SPM, it will be necessary to remove .a-Files from the package before it is distributed.
-It can be done using a post outline action with the following commands:
+It can be done by adding a post action to the scheme with the following commands:
 ```
 rm -rf "${TARGET_BUILD_DIR}/${PRODUCT_NAME}.app/Frameworks/libsodium.a"
 rm -rf "${TARGET_BUILD_DIR}/${PRODUCT_NAME}.app/Frameworks/libmcl.a"